6 Three Parameters: Causal

 Temperance

-Courage gave us the fitted model.
+Courage gave us the data generating mechanism.
 With Temperance we can create posteriors of the quantities of interest.
 We should be modest in the claims we make.

 6.4.1 Questions and Answers